OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 In the initial data preparation phase, I performed the following tasks:

-1. Inspecting and investigating the dataset
+1. Inspecting the dataset at hand
-2. Importing of the dataset into the Power BI ecosystem
+2. Importing the dataset into the Power BI ecosystem
-3. A number of data manipulation tasks
+3. Undertaking a number of data manipulation tasks
-4. Data modelling to ensure consistency between the actual and customised table
+4. Performing data modelling to ensure consistency between the actual and subsequent customised tables

 ### Exploratory Data Analysis